DWTechs/Gatelin-express.js/README.md

 - 🪶 Very lightweight
 - 🧪 Thoroughly tested
-- 🚚 Shipped as EcmaScrypt Express module
+- 🚚 Shipped as ECMAScript Express module
-- 📝 Written in Typescript
+- 📝 Written in TypeScript

 ## Support

 - node: 22

-This is the oldest targeted versions.
+This is the oldest targeted version.

 ## Installation